Beet juice is used to give the pasta its lovely pink tone while beet greens are the main ingredient for the filling.

 In a large bowl, mix the flour and salt.
 Make a hole in the center and pour the beet juice in it.
 With a wooden spoon mix the beet water with the flour and then start kneading the dough with your hands.
 If the dough is too dry, add a little bit of water.
 If the dough is too wet, add a little bit of flour.
 Once you reach a uniform and firm dough, cover it with a cloth and let it rest while you prepare the ravioli stuffing.

-In a medium bowl or food processor puree the spinach and tofu together.
+If you are using beet greens, lightly sautéed them in a pan or skillet before putting them in the blender or food processor.
+In a medium bowl or food processor puree the beet greens (or spinach) and tofu together.
 Add nutmeg, a pinch of salt and some fresh crushed pepper and mix well.
 Cover and refrigerate.

 PUTTING IT TOGETHER

-Note: If you have some left over pasta dough, you may want to make some flat noodle or linguini with it.
+Note: If you have some left over pasta dough, turn it into noodles!
 Roll the dough until it is 1/32 to 1/16 of an inch thick, sprinkle it with flour and make a dough roll like you would roll a carpet or rug.
 With a sharp knife, slice the dough roll into ¼ or ½ of an inch slices, spread them out, and sprinkle them with some more flour.
 You can save them in the fridge, cook the right away or freeze them for later.

 Accompany the ravioli with a good red wine, fresh green salad and some homemade bread.
 For easy pasta sauces like homemade tomato sauce and pesto visit Pasta Passion on the Green Cuisine’s menu.
 If you want to add dessert, try the Easy Cups, almond ice-cream cups topped with dark chocolate chunks and crushed nuts.